dennissxz/data-science-handbook/_sources/33-dimensionality-reduction/23-graph-based-spectral-methods.md

 && \boldsymbol{z} ^{\top} \boldsymbol{D} \boldsymbol{1} &= 0 && \\
 \end{aligned}$$

+In fact, the matrix $\boldsymbol{D}$ here is introduced by the authors in the original paper to reflect vertex importance.
+Actually replacing $\boldsymbol{D}$ by $\boldsymbol{I}$ also solve these two issues.

-the solution is given by the 2nd smallest eigenvector of the generalized eigenproblem
+The solution is given by the 2nd smallest eigenvector of the generalized eigenproblem

 $$
 \boldsymbol{L} \boldsymbol{v} = \lambda \boldsymbol{D} \boldsymbol{v}